dragonflydb/documentation/docs/command-reference/generic/dump.md

   detected.
   The `RESTORE` command makes sure to check the checksum before synthesizing a key using the serialized value.
-* Values are encoded in the same format used by RDB.
+* Values are encoded in the same format used by the snapshotting algorithm.
-* An RDB version is encoded inside the serialized value, so that different Redis versions with incompatible RDB formats will refuse to process the serialized value.

 The serialized value does NOT contain expire information.
 In order to capture the time to live of the current value the `PTTL` command